Visit our other Wisconsin Historical Society websites!

 Date: 1890 ca.

 Description: Studio portrait of Ho-Chunk couple, Annie Waukon (HumpMeNuKah) and Luke (Duke) Snowball (NySaGaShiskKah).
 Annie Waukon, left, is wearing a traditional blou...

 Description: Portrait of Louis de Vierville Dousman, only son of Nina and Louis Dousman.
 Born February 17, 1882; died August 11, 1955.

 Description: View of the Judge Stephen R. Cotton residence.
 The Cotton residence was located at the corner of Jefferson and Doty Streets.

 Description: View of the Ashland jail, reading "Ashland County Jail, Ashland, Wis.
 Conover & Porter, Architects."

-Description: Full-length studio portrait in front of a painted backdrop of a Ho-Chunk boy posed standing on the left wearing a winter coat, German silver earrings, and bandana.
+Description: Studio portrait in front of a painted backdrop of a Ho-Chunk boy posed standing on the left wearing a winter coat, German silver earrings, and bandana.
 A...

 If you didn't find the material you searched for, our Library Reference Staff can help.